 - Houses in slums are very close to each other and are unplanned

 - Slums do not have enough supply of water and power due to their location on the edge of cities

 - Many people living in slums are unemployed

 - There is problem of overcrowding in slums

 Causes of growth of slums in various cities in the world:

 - Little or no subsidized housing

-- High rate of rural urban migration which lead to increase of number of people in urban areas beyond their carrying capacity
+- The high rate of rural-urban migration leads to an increase in the number of people in urban areas beyond their carrying capacity

-- Slums reflect poor control of speed of urbanization by government
+- Slums reflect poor control of the speed of urbanization by the government

-- High rate of unemployment which make people unable to afford good housing
+- The high rate of unemployment makes people unable to afford good housing

 - Cheap and unplanned land found in the edges of many towns